X

 |---|---|---|---|

-Ibuprofen should ideally not be taken on an empty stomach.
-Taking it during or directly after a meal significantly reduces the risk of stomach pain and heartburn — even if this delays the onset of action by 15–30 minutes.
+Ibuprofen should, where possible, not be taken on an empty stomach.
+Taking it during or directly after a meal considerably reduces the risk of stomach pain and heartburn – even though this delays the onset of action by 15–30 minutes.
 For most everyday situations this is not a problem.
-Anyone who needs fast action — for example during acute migraine — can use ibuprofen lysinate, which is also better tolerated on an empty stomach.
+Anyone who needs a fast effect – for instance in acute migraine – can reach for ibuprofen lysinate, which is also better tolerated on an empty stomach.

 Further intake rules: take with a large glass of water, not with milk or juice.
 Swallow tablets whole.
-Maintain a gap of at least 6–8 hours between individual doses.
-If a dose has been missed: never double up — simply continue at the next regular time.
-No alcohol during the course — the combination substantially increases the risk of gastrointestinal bleeding.
+Keep at least 6–8 hours between single doses.
+If a dose is forgotten: never take a double dose – simply continue at the next regular time.
+No alcohol during use – the combination considerably increases the risk of stomach bleeding.

 Ibuprofen is well tolerated with short, low-dose use.
-Side effect rates rise substantially with dose and duration, however.
-The three most relevant risk areas are the gastrointestinal tract, the cardiovascular system, and the kidneys.
+But the rate of side effects rises considerably with the size of the dose and the duration of use.
+The three most relevant areas of risk are the gastrointestinal tract, the cardiovascular system, and the kidneys.

 Stomach pain, heartburn, and nausea are the most common complaints.
-They arise because ibuprofen reduces the stomach lining's protective prostaglandins via COX-1 inhibition.
-With longer use, gastric ulcers and gastrointestinal bleeding can develop — particularly in patients over 65, those taking corticosteroids concurrently, or those with pre-existing stomach conditions.
-Anyone in these risk groups should only take ibuprofen together with a proton pump inhibitor such as pantoprazole.
+They arise because ibuprofen, through COX-1 inhibition, reduces the protective prostaglandins of the stomach lining.
+With longer use, stomach ulcers and stomach bleeding can develop – especially in patients over 65, with concurrent corticosteroid use, or with pre-existing stomach disease.
+Anyone in these risk groups should take ibuprofen only together with a proton-pump inhibitor like pantoprazole.

-Black or bloody stools are a warning sign of gastrointestinal bleeding and always constitute an emergency — call 999 or go to A&E immediately.
+Black or bloody stool is a warning sign of gastrointestinal bleeding and always an emergency – see a doctor at once or call the emergency services (112; or 999/112 in the UK).

-At daily doses above 1,200 mg and with long-term therapy, the risk of heart attack and stroke rises measurably.
+At daily doses above 1,200 mg and with continuous therapy, the risk of heart attack and stroke rises measurably.
 The risk is lower than with diclofenac, but present.
 Particularly relevant for patients with pre-existing heart disease, high blood pressure, or diabetes.
-Ibuprofen can also raise blood pressure and reduce the effectiveness of antihypertensives such as ramipril or candesartan.
-Anyone who notices suddenly worse blood pressure control should think of their painkiller.
+Ibuprofen can also raise blood pressure and weaken the effect of blood-pressure-lowering agents like ramipril or candesartan.
+Anyone who notices suddenly worse-controlled blood pressure should think of their painkiller.

-Ibuprofen inhibits prostaglandins in the kidneys that are important for regulating the kidney's blood vessels.
-With short-term use this is not a problem for healthy kidneys.
-With longer use, dehydration, pre-existing kidney disease, or in combination with diuretics and ACE inhibitors/sartans, the Triple Whammy risk arises: triple burden on the kidneys that can in the worst case lead to acute kidney failure.
+Ibuprofen inhibits prostaglandins in the kidneys that are important for regulating the kidney vessels.
+With short use this is no problem for healthy kidneys.
+With longer use, with dehydration, with pre-existing kidney disease, or in combination with diuretics and ACE inhibitors/sartans, the triple-whammy risk arises: a triple burden on the kidneys that in the worst case leads to acute kidney failure.
 More on this in chapter 6.

-Ibuprofen has a considerable interaction potential that is frequently underestimated in everyday life — because it is available over the counter and therefore considered "harmless".
-The most dangerous combinations concern cardiac and blood pressure patients.
+Ibuprofen has a considerable interaction potential, which is often underestimated in everyday life – because it is available over the counter and is therefore regarded as "harmless".
+The most dangerous combinations affect heart patients and blood-pressure patients.

-Anyone taking daily low-dose aspirin for heart protection who additionally takes ibuprofen risks cancelling aspirin's heart-protective effect.
-The mechanism is the same as with diclofenac: ibuprofen reversibly occupies the COX-1 binding site — before aspirin can bind there irreversibly.
-If ibuprofen is there first, aspirin finds no free site.
-The solution: take aspirin at least 30 minutes before ibuprofen — or better, choose paracetamol (acetaminophen) as the painkiller, which does not have this interaction.
+Anyone who takes low-dose aspirin daily for heart prevention and additionally takes ibuprofen risks having aspirin's cardioprotection cancelled.
+The mechanism is the same as with diclofenac: ibuprofen occupies the COX-1 binding site reversibly – before aspirin can bind there irreversibly.
+If ibuprofen is there first, aspirin no longer finds a free spot.
+The way out: take aspirin at least 30 minutes before ibuprofen – or better, choose paracetamol as the painkiller, which does not have this interaction.

-The most dangerous three-way combination in self-medication: ibuprofen (or diclofenac) together with an ACE inhibitor such as ramipril or a sartan such as candesartan, and a diuretic gives the Triple Whammy.
-All three mechanisms strike kidney function simultaneously and can lead to acute kidney failure.
-Anyone taking antihypertensives and a diuretic should generally avoid ibuprofen and switch to paracetamol. brite's interaction check detects this combination automatically.
+The most dangerous three-way combination in self-medication: ibuprofen (or diclofenac) together with an ACE inhibitor like ramipril or a sartan like candesartan and a diuretic gives the triple whammy.
+All three mechanisms hit kidney function at the same time and can lead to acute kidney failure.
+Anyone taking blood-pressure-lowering medication and a diuretic should avoid ibuprofen as a rule and switch to paracetamol.
+The brite interaction check detects this combination automatically.

 | Medication / substance | Interaction | Recommendation |